 The best way to protect your skin from irritation is to avoid anything that irritates.
 That sounds simple enough, but how do you track down the culprits?

 A dermatologist may offer you allergy testing to take a direct approach.
-If a dermatology appointment is hard to come by in the era of COVID-19 or if you don’t want to shell out the money for allergy testing, though, you can become your own sleuth.
+If a dermatology appointment is hard to come by or if you don’t want to shell out the money for allergy testing, though, you can become your own sleuth.